The Missing Cross to Purity

 must be exhorted from house to house.

-And also such young people, young women and men, that go in youthful ways,
+And also such young people, young women and men, who go in youthful ways,

 and take liberty to go into pleasure,